Use of Platelet Rich Plasma (PRP) - Community Feedback

 - I watched it done on a hip replacement on You Tube.
 I am not sure if there's enough evidence of it working yet.
 Let us know how it goes.
 Good luck

 - I work at a plasma donation center.
 Plasma does amazing things!
 Try it and keep us posted.

-I’m planning on it or thinking about it
+I'm planning on or thinking about PRP therapy

 - My surgeon and I had that same conversation but we are doing an MRI next then probably the PRP injection.
 I hope it helps.

 - I'm having a PRP on my elbow on Monday.
 The cost is about $300 since insurance doesn't cover it.
 I should know impact in 2-4 weeks.

 - I am trying to get it approved right now for both knees.
 I had a friend, with RA, who had the injection in conjunction with her arthroscopic surgery.
 She was back to work in 10 days and had no pain in her knee for past year.
 I could only wish for that kind of relief.